Helperbird/website/src/pages/help/apps/how-to-use-editor-app-in-helperbird.md

 ### Step 2: Locate the Editor Button

-In the quick actions area at the top of Helperbird, find the **Open Editor** button.
+In the Quick Actions area at the top of Helperbird, find the **Open Editor** button.
 It's the blue icon with a pencil symbol.